dajcs/miniRT/.test/checker_dust_uv_solution.md

 }
 ```

-By switching to this UV-based approach for planes, you are using the same robust technique found in professional render engines.
-Your checkerboard pattern on planes will now be perfectly clean and sharp, with no "dust" or artifacts at the edges.
+By switching to this UV-based approach for planes, we're getting the same robust technique found in professional render engines.
+The checkerboard pattern on planes will now be perfectly clean and sharp, with no "dust" or artifacts at the edges.